The Five-Fold and Accountability Part III

 We need those who hold the offices of Apostle, Prophet, and Elders to come out of their proverbial closets.
 You may be thinking, “Tekoa, how will we know they are apostles or prophets, or Elders equipped for service?
 How will we convince those operating with one man or one woman that they need the full 5-fold and the whole body with all its parts?

-And Abba is good to send an apostle and prophet to every synagogue or assembly.
-Many are sitting at our gatherings, not operating in their gifting, and not trained to carry it out.
-Often, those in leadership know apostles, prophets, and Elders/teachers are sitting in their assemblies, but they have such a fear to use them due to their Shepherding gift.
-They want to protect sheep.
-More often than not, those who carry the authority and anointing remain handcuffed and duct-taped.
+Often, those in leadership know apostles, prophets, and Elders/teachers are sitting in their assemblies, but they have such a fear to use them due to protecting their sheep, more often than not, those who carry the authority and anointing remain handcuffed and duct taped.

 On the flip side, We have sheep afraid of authority because authority has let them down (being fleshly/ it always will).
 Some men and women love the spotlight and the accolades of men.
-This, too, is immaturity and not fearing Yahweh.
-We have the structure for these bones so that we can frame His House–His Body, but will we humble ourselves and do it?
+This, too, is immaturity.
+We have the structure for these bones so that we can frame His House–His Body, but will we humble ourselves and do it.
 This has to start with Leadership, and, yes, titles.

 I have a theory; I say ‘theory.’
 Could the five-fold be hidden in the five Torah scrolls?
 I think it could.
 Meditate on that for a minute.